MiguelRodo/DevContainerFeatures/src/repos/NOTES.md

 ### Cloning Multiple Repositories

-- **Batch Cloning**: The `repos-git-clone` script reads a list of repositories from a specified file (defaulting to `repos-to-clone.list`) and clones them into the parent directory of your devcontainer.
+- **Batch Cloning**: The `repos-git-clone` script reads a list of repositories from a specified file (defaulting to `repos-to-clone.list`) and clones them into specified directories.
 This simplifies the process of setting up multiple projects or datasets at once.
 - **Flexible Formats**: Supports various repository formats to accommodate different hosting services:
   - **GitHub Repositories**: `owner/repo` or `owner/repo@branch`.
   - **Hugging Face Datasets**: `datasets/owner/repo` or `datasets/owner/repo@branch`.
   - **Full URLs**: `https://host/owner/repo` or `https://host/owner/repo@branch`.
 - **Branch Selection**: You can specify a branch or tag to clone by appending `@branch` to the repository identifier:
   - Example: `owner/repo@develop` will clone the `develop` branch of the repository.
+- **Custom Target Directories**: Specify a target directory for each repository directly in the `repos-to-clone.list` file.

 ## Installation and Usage